On This Day in History: October 12

 - Flemish and Luxembourgish peasants launch the rebellion against French rule known as the Peasants' War.

-- The cornerstone of Old East, the oldest state university building in the United States, is laid at the University of North Carolina.
+- The cornerstone of Old East, the oldest state university building in the United States, is laid at the University of North Carolina at Chapel Hill.

 - The first celebration of Columbus Day is held in New York City.